functionland/docs/docs/functionyard/add-storage.md

 - Hardware RAID arrays
 - etc...

-## Format Drive
+## Manually Parition and Format
 If you want to add additional storage at some point after initial setup.
 You will need to manually parition and format the drive before it can be used by the FxBlox.

 You will need to **parition 100%** of the drive and **format to ext4**.
 To do this on Mac and Linux, you will want to be comfortable with the command line.
+Windows will require a third party tool.

 ### Linux (Terminal)
 Although the drive can not be used by the Fula net yet, we can manually format it through the Blox's desktop interface.
 At this point, your Blox must already have an internet connection, so you can either remotely login from another computer with `ssh`, or connect keyboard, video, & mouse.
 [Checkout this article](https://fierrolabs.medium.com/how-to-remote-control-your-fxblox-mac-windows-linux-d0771b1565ca), made by a community member, for more information on how to do that.